spelunky-fyi/overlunky/docs/src/includes/_types.md

 ### RenderInfo

-Some information used to render the entity, can not be changed
+Some information used to render the entity, can not be changed, used in [Entity](#Entity)

 Type | Name | Description
 ---- | ---- | -----------